Admissions and Paying your Deposit

 I paid my deposit and I am officially coming to Peabody!
 What’s next?

-We invite you to start connecting with your peers through the Peabody Discord Server.
+We invite you to start connecting with your peers through the Discord.
+Please review your admissions letter for the link to the Discord server.

 Will my private teacher be confirmed before paying my tuition?

 Most students receive their private teacher assignment in their acceptance letter.
-In a few cases each year, applicants are offered their choice of teacher or are waitlisted for their preferred teacher’s studio.
+In a few cases each year, applicants are offered their choice of teacher, are waitlisted for their preferred teacher’s studio, or a last-minute assignment must be made.
 Students interested in changing their teacher preference should contact the Office of Admissions at [email protected].

 Backstage, Peabody’s New Student Orientation Program